mme/vergeml/README.md

 > Info: VergeML provides several datasets to get you started.
 To see a list type ```ml help download```

 After the download has finished, you will see a lot of images in your ```samples``` directory divided into two folders: cats and dogs.

 Later, when you use your own data, simply copy your images into subdirectories of the samples directory.
 VergeML will automatically pick up the directory names as labels.

-To start training, just type:
+To start training, type:

     ml train